How to better manage your digital attack surface risk

 Also consider that new projects with open source dependencies and user/device accounts are spun up instantly, meaning you need to be able to see your entire ecosystem as it changes, not after.

 A cybersecurity platform with broad third-party integration allows security teams to view their entire ecosystem from one dashboard, saving valuable time and empowering them to better assess cyber risk.

 Assessing your cyber risk

 As always, this needs to be an ongoing process.
-For example, user behaviour can change mid-session and require access termination.
-A unified platform with deep, native integration across the enterprise enables organisations to implement a Zero Trust strategy, supporting the need to continuously verify and assess any users, applications, and devices with access to your IT infrastructure.
+For example, user behavior can change mid-session and require access termination.
+A unified platform with deep, native integration across the enterprise enables organizations to implement a Zero Trust strategy, supporting the need to continuously verify and assess any users, applications, and devices with access to your IT infrastructure.

 Finally, while discovering and assessing risks across your digital attack surface is important, it’s also important to receive remediation recommendations and be able to automate mitigation wherever possible.
 A unified platform with security controls across multiple environments can help to automate the mitigation of high priority risks, like the application of virtual patching capabilities to limit the scope of an attack and allow security teams to focus on further investigation.
 With the skills shortage introducing very real challenges to managing the attack surface, the ability to consolidate tools and leverage a unified platform can also help with risk mitigation.

 Better digital attack surface management starts with the right tooling: a unified cybersecurity platform with broad third-party integrations that seamlessly fits into your existing security stack.
 Consider a platform like Trend Micro One, backed by innovative security capabilities such as XDR, continuous threat monitoring, risk assessments, and automation to alleviate security teams, accelerate detection and response, and meet compliance and cyber insurance requirements.